-The team has a number of key responsibilities relating to clinical trials:
+The team has a number of key responsibilities relating to clinical research:

-Developing University wide clinical trials policies and Standard Operating Procedures (SOPs).
-By adhering to these policies and SOPs any University staff involved in clinical trials and the University as an institution can be assured that the rights and wellbeing of the subjects participating in clinical trials are protected and trial data are accurate, complete and verifiable from source documents and the trial is in compliance with the applicable regulations and international standards.
+- Developing University wide clinical research policies and Standard Operating Procedures (SOPs).
+By adhering to these policies and SOPs any University staff involved in clinical research and the University as an institution can be assured that the research project is conducted in compliance with the applicable regulations and international standards.
 Click here to access the University of Birmingham Quality Management Systems for clinical research, which contains these policies and SOPs.

-Reviewing any Serious Breaches, audit reports and inspection reports for trials (co-) sponsored by the University of Birmingham to ensure appropriate action has been taken and identify any areas for further improvement on a University wide level
+- Reviewing any Serious Breaches, audit reports and inspection reports for clinical research (co-) sponsored by the University of Birmingham to ensure appropriate action has been taken and identify any areas for further improvement on a University wide level

-Supporting University staff involved in clinical trials focussing on problem resolution, training and signposting
+- Supporting University staff involved in clinical research focussing on problem resolution, training and signposting

 The CRCT works closely together with Research Facilitators and the Research Governance Team to ensure new research projects are set up as per University’s policies and SOPs and appropriate Sponsor oversight is maintained.
 It also works closely together with the three UKCRN fully registered CTUs, i.e. the Cancer Research UK Clinical Trials Unit, the Birmingham Clinical Trials Unit and the Primary Care Clinical Research and Trials Unit, to ensure best practices relating to clinical trials are shared across the University.
 The CRCT has links with their counterparts in local trusts, again to ensure best practices are shared in the region and acts as the University representative on the Birmingham region Research and Training Collaborative.